How to Choose a WetLink Penetrator

 • The cable jacket may be too slippery.
 Try wiping the cable with acetone or alcohol and try again with a new section of cable.

-5. Check the level of compression around the cable jacket.
+5. Let the assembled WLP and cable sit for at minimum 6 hours or overnight then disassemble the WLP and check the level of compression around the cable jacket.
 This is the most important factor when determining if the WLP will seal reliably.
-Let the assembled WLP and cable sit for at minimum 6 hours (or overnight), then disassemble the cable and compare the level of compression to the pictures below.
+Compare the level of compression on your cable to the pictures below.

 • Too much compression.
 The seal has compressed too tightly around the jacket and there is risk of damage to the cable or conductors.
 Try again with a lower compression plug and a new section of cable.